 Leo Morse “The money I made in this rotten business is no good for me, Joe.
 I don’t want it back.
 And Tucker’s money is no good either.”

 Joe Morse “The money has no moral opinions.”

 Leo Morse “find I have, Joe.
 I find I have.”

-It comes back to the consummate noir anti-hero Garfield to take on the role of Joe Morse a well paid, shrewd, and ambitious lawyer who has given up his principals and sold his soul to gambling tsar Ben Tucker (Roy Roberts).
-Joe has a creeping fear of failure and is unconsciously ambivalent while he tries to justify his part in a take over of the cities gambling enterprise.
+It comes back to the consummate noir anti-hero Garfield to take on the role of Joe Morse a well-paid, shrewd, and ambitious lawyer who has given up his principles and sold his soul to gambling tsar Ben Tucker (Roy Roberts).
+Joe has a creeping fear of failure and is unconsciously ambivalent while he tries to justify his part in a takeover of the city’s gambling enterprise.
 Tucker has a vision of legalizing, then monopolizing the numbers racket and plans a takeover of New York’s modest illegal lottery banks that thrive on millions of small bets.
-Tucker wants to expand his syndicate, by fixing the July 4th lottery so the winning number comes out 776, favored by the majority of the superstitious betters.
+Tucker wants to expand his syndicate, by fixing the July 4th lottery so the winning number comes out to 776, favored by the majority of the superstitious betters.